NOC-MSM/CoNES/docs/building.rst

 The Build
 =========

-Using the NEMO definition file, `Singularity.nemo <SIF https://github.com/NOC-MSM/CoNES/blob/main/Singularity.nemo>`_, a SIF can be built issuing the following:
+Using the NEMO definition file, `Singularity.nemo <https://github.com/NOC-MSM/CoNES/blob/main/Singularity.nemo>`_, a SIF can be built issuing the following:

 .. code-block:: bash